 Other Things to Consider When Buying a Garage or Shed

-If you're a homeowner contemplating buying a shed or garage, here are a few others things—in addition to reviewing your homeowner's insurance coverage—that you should consider.
+If you're a homeowner contemplating buying a shed or garage, here are a few other things that you should consider in addition to reviewing your homeowner's insurance coverage.

 We do.
-At Dakota Storage Buildings, we take pride in the quality of our sheds and back that up with a six year Top-to-Bottom Limited Warranty.
+At Dakota Storage Buildings, we take pride in the quality of our storage buildings, and we back that up with a Top-to-Bottom Limited Warranty.

 Whether you're laying a concrete foundation or simply preparing a level base with gravel, there are steps to follow to ensure that the foundation is done correctly.
-Four basic steps include building a frame, filling the frame with a base material, leveling the base with screet board, and compacting the base material.
+Four basic steps include building a frame, filling the frame with a base material, leveling the base, and compacting the base material.

-For more information about each of the above mentioned things and to discover more frequently asked questions, visit our FAQ page.
+For more information about each of the above-mentioned things and to discover more frequently asked questions by shed and garage shoppers, visit our FAQ page.